Deakin-Prime/Xapi/README.md

 end
 ```

-#Creating the Properties of Statement
+#Creating the Properties of a Statement

+For more information about the Properties of a xAPI Statement visit:

 https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md